 It’s been a little less than 10 days since returning and I’m still excited about my girl’s trip to Thailand.
 In the little time that we spent in the country, we tried our best to do something every day.

-Day 1 & 2- Exploring Bangkok
+Thailand Itinerary Day 1 & 2- Exploring Bangkok

-Our second full day in Bangkok was more formal as we drove through Chinatown, Little India, the fruit market and Wat Pho.
-We also took the train to Bangkok Chatuchak weekend market for some souvenirs and last minute necessities for our trip to Phuket.
-I had the BEST coconut ice cream from CocoJJ.
+Our second full day in Bangkok was more formal as we drove through Chinatown, Little India, the fruit market, and Wat Pho.
+We also took the train to Bangkok Chatuchak weekend market for some souvenirs and last-minute necessities for our trip to Phuket.
+Here, I had the BEST coconut ice cream from CocoJJ.

-Day 3 – Island Hopping in Phuket
+Thailand Itinerary Day 3 – Island Hopping in Phuket

-Day 4 – Floating Market, Bridge over River Kwai & War Museum
+Thailand Itinerary Day 4 – Floating Market, Bridge over River Kwai & War Museum

-Day 5 – Day at Elephants World
+Thailand Itinerary Day 5 – Day at Elephants World

-One of the most memorable experiences for the Natural Thai Takeover was our trip to Elephants World.
+One of the most memorable moments of our 7 days in Thailand was our trip to Elephants World.
 After learning from various groups and research, we picked an elephant sanctuary near the River Kwai Resotel and spent a full day feeding and bathing elephants in a natural setting.

-Day 6 – Ayutthaya City Tour
+Thailand Itinerary Day 6 – Ayutthaya City Tour

-Another educational day, we left our hotel to go to Ayutthaya Historical Park and Wat Chaiwatthanaram.
+We left our hotel to go to Ayutthaya Historical Park and Wat Chaiwatthanaram.
 Here we saw ruins from the Burmese invasion including headless (and some body-less) Buddha statues.

-Day 7 – Thai School and Bang Pa-In Royal Palace
+Thailand Itinerary Day 7 – Thai School and Bang Pa-In Royal Palace

-Our last full day was a trip to a Thai elementary school and a the Royal Summer Palace.
+Our last full day was a trip to a Thai elementary school and the Royal Summer Palace.
 In the school, we shared school supplies and snacks with the teachers and children.
 They also did a musical performance for us.

 Originally built by King Prasat Tong in 1632, Bang Pa-In Royal Palace served as the Royal Summer Palace for the Thai Kings.
 There are a lot of Chinese and European-styled statues and buildings as well as beautiful gardens.

-Day 8 – Zip Lining in the Rain Forest
+Thailand Itinerary Day 8 – Zip Lining in the Rain Forest

-Before flying back home, we ended our trip zip lining with Flight of the Gibbon.
+Before flying back home, we ended our trip zip-lining with Flight of the Gibbon.
 Only 4 out of the 6 of us went, but it was the best way to end our vacation.
-After lunch we enjoyed a complimentary ride through Khao Kheow Open Safari Park which is also an open zoo.
+After lunch, we enjoyed a complimentary ride through Khao Kheow Open Safari Park which is also an open zoo.